 It can be a frustrating situation to find yourself in, but fortunately, more people recognize email spoofing as a scam, immediately sending such items to the trash.

 They do serve as a timely reminder that we always need to keep every aspect of our online lives secure—that means social media feeds, your browsers, and your email accounts.
-You can at least switch to an encrypted provider that knows the importance of privacy.
+You should familiarize yourself with the common email security protocols.
+And speaking of spoofed addresses, find out if dark web scans are worth the cost.

 Image Credit: cienpies/Depositphotos